DibyenduBarmanOfficial/LSB-Steganography/README.md

 For Encrypting Step3-> ./a.out -e beautiful.bmp secret.txt my_stegged_img.bmp -p 1234

-*Note: the passcode can contain a maximum of 4 "digits".
-You cannot use a passcode like 1*3p
+*Note: The passcode can contain a maximum of 4 "digits".
+We can't use a passcode like 1*3p

 For Decrypting Step1-> ./a.out -d stego_img.bmp